tinacms/tina-starter-alpaca/README.md

 ## Github issue feedback
 This will allow the feedback form to submit a github issue to to the repo of your choosing.
+Github issues are awesome for this as they allow filtering of feedback based on URL, reactation, ect.

 1. [make a personal GitHub access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 Note: this will be the user that will post the github issue